Famous, Rich, and Successful People Who Were High School or College Dropouts

 Cameron Diaz, model and actress.
 Moving from modeling in her teens to acting in her 20s, she never attended college.

 Maria Diaz, CEO and founder of Pursuit of Excellence.
 She dropped out of college as a recent widow to work three jobs and care for her son.
 She later worked for Jenny Craig and then set up a coaching practice that led to founding Pursuit of Excellence.

 Melonie Diaz, actress.
 She dropped out of New York University to pursue acting.
 At the age of 29, she still had the intention to complete her degree, but hadn’t done so yet.

 Leonardo DiCaprio, actor.
 At the age of 14, he signed with an agent and began doing commercial work as well as acting.
 He completed his high school GED with the help of a tutor, but put off college.
 As he has noted, “Life is my college now.”

 Charles Dickens, bestselling novelist.
 He left elementary school to work in a factory after his father was thrown into debtors’ prison.
 Although he had little formal education, his early poverty drove him to succeed.College Dropouts Hall of Fame includes Cameron Diaz, Leonardo DiCaprio, Charles Dickens, Bo Diddley, Barry Diller, George Dillman, Joe Dimaggio, Walt Disney, and others.
 Click To Tweet

-Chip Dickens, co-owner of The Vineyard, the largest undeveloped piece of real estate in Beverly Hills, California.
-He dropped out of Tennessee Tech after three years to start doing business deals.
+Charles “Chip” Dickens, co-owner of The Vineyard (or The Mountain or The Billion Dollar Property), the largest undeveloped piece of real estate in Beverly Hills, California.
+He played football before he dropped out of Tennessee Tech after three years to start doing business deals.

 Cintia Dicker, model.
 Discovered at the age of 14 in a shopping mall, within hours she was on her way to becoming a major model.